-- Informative/Explanatory - CC.1.4.11-12.A: Write informative/ explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately. - Focus - CC.1.4.11-12.B: Write with a sharp distinct focus identifying topic, task, and audience. - Content - CC.1.4.11-12.C: Develop and analyze the topic thoroughly by selecting the most significant and relevant facts, extended definitions, concrete details, quotations, or other information and examples appropriate to the audience's knowledge of the topic; include graphics and multimedia when useful to aiding comprehension. - Organization - CC.1.4.11-12.D: Organize complex ideas, concepts, and information so that each new element builds on that which precedes it to create whole; use appropriate and varied transitions and syntax to link the major sections of the text; provide a concluding statement or selection that supports the information presented; include formatting when useful to aid comprehension. - Style - CC.1.4.11-12.E: Write with an awareness of the stylistic aspects of composition. - Use precise language and domain-specific vocabulary, and techniques such as metaphor, simile, and analogy to manage the complexity of the topic. - o Establish and maintain a formal style and objective tone while attending to the norms of the discipline in which they are writing. - o Establish and maintain a formal style. - Conventions of Language - CC.1.4.11-12.F: Demonstrate a grade appropriate command of the conventions of Standard English grammar, usage, capitalization, punctuation, and spelling. - Opinion/Argumentative - CC.1.4.11-12.G: Write arguments to support claims in an analysis of substantive topics. - Focus - CC.1.4.911-12.H: Write with a sharp distinct focus identifying topic, task, and audience.

-o Introduce the precise claim.
+- Informative/Explanatory - O CC.1.4.11-12.A: Write informative/ explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately. - Focus - CC.1.4.11-12.B: Write with a sharp distinct focus identifying topic, task, and audience. - Content - CC.1.4.11-12.C: Develop and analyze the topic thoroughly by selecting the most significant and relevant facts, extended definitions, concrete details, quotations, or other information and examples appropriate to the audience's knowledge of the topic; include graphics and multimedia when useful to aiding comprehension. - Organization - CC.1.4.11-12.D: Organize complex ideas, concepts, and information so that each new element builds on that which precedes it to create whole; use appropriate and varied transitions and syntax to link the major sections of the text; provide a concluding statement or selection that supports the information presented; include formatting when useful to aid comprehension. - Style - CC.1.4.11-12.E: Write with an awareness of the stylistic aspects of composition. - O Use precise language and domain-specific vocabulary, and techniques such as metaphor, simile, and analogy to manage the complexity of the topic. - O Establish and maintain a formal style and objective tone while attending to the norms of the discipline in which they are writing. - O Establish and maintain a formal style. - Conventions of Language - CC.1.4.11-12.F: Demonstrate a grade appropriate command of the conventions of Standard English grammar, usage, capitalization, punctuation, and spelling. - Opinion/Argumentative - CC.1.4.11-12.G: Write arguments to support claims in an analysis of substantive topics. - Focus - CC.1.4.911-12.H: Write with a sharp distinct focus identifying topic, task, and audience. - O Introduce the precise claim. - Content - CC.1.4.11-12.I: Distinguish the claim(s) from alternate or opposing claims; develop claim(s) and counterclaims fairly and thoroughly, supplying the most relevant evidence for each while pointing out the strengths and limitations of both in a manner that anticipates the audience's knowledge level, concerns, values, and possible biases. - Organization - CC.1.4.11-12.J: Create organization that logically sequences claim(s), counterclaims, reasons, and evidence; Use words, phrases, and clauses as well as varied syntax to link the major sections of the text, create cohesion, and clarify the relationships between claim(s) and reasons, between reasons and evidence, and between claim(s) and counterclaims; provide a concluding statement or section that follows from and supports the argument presented.